-Work-Sharing helps prevent layoffs when there is a temporary reduction in the normal level of business activity that is beyond the control of the employer.
-The program requires a three-way agreement to be negotiated between the employer, employees, and Service Canada, and provides income support to employees eligible for Employment Insurance benefits who work a temporarily reduced work week while the business recovers.
+Work-Sharing helps prevent layoffs when there is a temporary reduction in the normal level of business activity that is beyond the employer’s control.
+The program requires a three-way agreement to be negotiated between the employer, employees, and Service Canada, and provides income support to employees eligible for Employment Insurance (EI) benefits who work a temporarily reduced work week while the business recovers.

 An employer, participating employees, and Service Canada enter into an agreement that the employees will:

 - share available work, and

 - receive EI benefits to compensate for lost wages.

 The program permits employers to retain experienced workers and avoid layoffs, while employees keep their jobs and maintain their skills.

 The business does not receive any money.
 A work-sharing agreement allows the business to retain workers at a reduced cost by having employees receive EI to compensate for a part of the wages lost due to a reduction in available work hours.

 Is my business eligible for the Work-Sharing Program?

 To be eligible for the Work-Sharing Program, your business must: